-Revenue arising from the sale of completed property held for sale is recognised upon the later of the signing of the sale and purchase agreement and the issue of an occupation permit by the relevant government authorities, which is taken to be the point in time when the risks and rewards of ownership of the property have passed to the buyer.
-Deposits and instalments received on property sold prior to the date of revenue recognition are included in accounts payable and accruals.

-$Where \ property\ is\ sold\ under\ deferred\ terms\ with\ part\ of\ the\ sale\ proceeds\ being\ receivable\ after\ an\ interest-free\ period,\ that$ portion of the differences between the sale prices with and without such terms representing finance income is allocated to the income statement on a basis that takes into account the effective yield on the amounts of the sale proceeds receivable over the interest-free period.

-- (iii) Income from media sales is recognised when the related advertisements are telecast or commercials appear before the public. - (iv) Interest income is recognised as it accrues using the effective interest method. - Dividend income from unlisted investments is recognised when the shareholder's right to receive payment is established. (v) - Rental income receivable under operating leases is recognised in the income statement in equal instalments over the periods covered by the lease term, except where an alternative basis is more representative of the pattern of benefits to be derived from the use of the leased asset.
+- (i) Fare revenue from franchised public bus services and revenue from non-franchised transport services are recognised when the related services are provided. - (ii) Revenue arising from the sale of completed property held for sale is recognised upon the later of the signing of the sale and purchase agreement and the completion of properties, which is taken to be the point in time when the risks and rewards of ownership of the property have passed to the buyer.
+Deposits and instalments received on property sold prior to the date of revenue recognition are included in accounts payable and accruals. - Where property is sold under deferred terms with part of the sale proceeds being receivable after an interest-free period, that portion of the differences between the sale prices with and without such terms representing finance income is allocated to the income statement on a basis that takes into account the effective yield on the amounts of the sale proceeds receivable over the interest-free period. - (iii) Income from media sales is recognised when the related advertisements are telecast or commercials appear before the public. - (iv) Interest income is recognised as it accrues using the effective interest method. - (v) Dividend income from unlisted investments is recognised when the shareholder's right to receive payment is established. - (vi) Rental income receivable under operating leases is recognised in the income statement in equal instalments over the periods covered by the lease term, except where an alternative basis is more representative of the pattern of benefits to be derived from the use of the leased asset.
 Lease incentives granted are recognised in the income statement as an integral part of the aggregate net lease payments receivable.
 Contingent rentals are recognised as income in the accounting period in which they are earned.